HamaJjigae/hushed/README.md

 # Hushed - A Secure, Private Chat System

 Hushed is a privacy-focused, terminal-based chat system that leverages blockchain technology and zero-knowledge proofs (zk-SNARKs) to authenticate users securely and privately.
-It uses Solana for minting unique NFTs representing each chat session, Kafka to store recent chat messages, Arweave to store mature messages, and a groth16 zk-SNARK to validate user identity via a homogenous solution for checking the user credentials.
+It uses Solana for creating PDAs representing each chat session, Kafka to store recent chat messages, Arweave to store mature messages, and a groth16 zk-SNARK to validate user identity via a homogenous solution for checking the user credentials.

 ## Key Features

-- **Solana Minting:** Hushed mints a unique NFT token for each chat based on the combination of **user IDs** and **wallet IDs**.
-The NFT token ID ensures that only valid users can participate in the chat.
+- **Solana PDA:** Hushed creates a PDA for each chat based on the combination of **user IDs** and **wallet IDs**.
+The PDA ID ensures that only valid users can participate in the chat.

 - **zk-SNARK Authentication:** Using the **Groth16** zk-SNARK protocol, the system checks whether a user is valid by comparing a hashed combination of the user's ID and wallet ID against the token ID.
 This ensures only authorized users can access the chat.